chime/terraform-aws-alternat/README.md

 AlterNATively, you can remove the NAT Gateways and their EIPs from your existing configuration and then `terraform import` them to allow alterNAT to manage them.

-#### Why isn't this module published on the Terraform registry?

-While we'd like for this to be available on the Terraform Registry, it requires a specific repo naming convention and folder structure that we do not want to adopt.

 ### Other Considerations

 - Read [the Amazon EC2 instance network bandwidth page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html) carefully.
 In particular: